2 degrees of weatherproject

 His guest, Carmen Cebreros Urzaiz (Mexico City, 1977) graduated in Visual Arts at the National School of Fine Arts-UNAM (Mexico), and the MA in Curating at Goldsmiths College.
 She has curated the exhibitions The Taming Power of the Small’ (Mexico City, 2003), Stages and Transfers (Mexico City, 2005), and recently an Audioguide for Sir John Soane’s Museum (London, 2006) constituted by the commentaries of international sound, performance and visual artists, architects, historians, and philosophers.

 Pub Conversations is an ongoing series of events.
-If you want to subscribe directly to the Pub Conversations feed, paste the link below into your feed reeder (eg Bloglines or iTunes)
+If you want to subscribe directly to the Pub Conversations feed, paste the link below into your feed reader (eg Bloglines or iTunes)

 artists in pubs